patrykpilek/mvc-framework-php/README.md

   - Create the routing table in the router, and add some routes
   - Match the requested route to the list of routes in the routing table
   - Get the controller and action from a URL with a fixed structure
+  - Get the controller and action from a URL with a variable